 What I Expect from You

-Be prepared daily with assignments, drafts, readings, etc. If you show up to class without your assignments, rough drafts, or laptop, you will be unable to engage with the material for the day and unable to contribute to class in a meaningful way, which will hurt your participation grade.
+Be prepared daily with assignments, drafts, readings, etc. If you show up to class without your assignments, rough drafts, or laptop, you will be unable to engage with the material for the day and unable to contribute to class in a meaningful way, which will hurt your participation and/or daily homework grade.

 Engage actively in all in-class exercises, writing workshops, and activities.
 Participate intensively and diligently with your peers.
 Collaborate with your classmates by offering consistently thoughtful questions, reactions, feedback, and discussion related to their work and ideas.
 By closely engaging with your peers’ work, both you and your classmates will grow as writers, and we will all learn and benefit from a collectively engaged community.